 2. The shakes caused by alcohol cravings increase stress on the heart.

 Heart palpitations, increased heart rate, and just general cardiac weirdness come from long term and heavy drinking, as well as quitting the aforementioned behavior.
 Technically, prolonged drinking weakens the muscle and causes a bunch of no-go’s for the National Heart Association’s ideas on cardiac health.

 One word: hypertension.
 High blood pressure, then plummeting blood pressure from detox is one of the many things that made me think “this is the end, I’m pretty sure I’m dying, so it’s kind of a good thing I destroyed my life and didn’t have plans today”.
 Bless my stressed out, 22-year-old heart, I had no idea how much better it would get.

 3. Seizures would be the single trippiest thing to ever happen to me.

 It’s always scary to wake up and not know what happened as an alcoholic (“I did what?!”).
 It’s another beast entirely to seize out during complicated alcohol withdrawal multiple times and have no idea what my name was.
 I think the longest seizure I ever had was just 2.5 minutes but believe me, I have lots of questions on those long-term effects.
-Thankfully, twelve step meetings were there — and other humans (who knew their names) were in them when this part of the process was extra overwhelming.
+Thankfully, 12-step meetings were there—and other humans (who knew their names) were in them when this part of the process was extra overwhelming.